openedx/edx-platform/lms/djangoapps/mobile_api/course_dates/docs/0001-optimizing-performance-of-all-course-dates-api.rst

 Negative:

-*   Additional storage space required for `DateBlockInfo` entries.
+*   Additional storage space required for `DateBlockInfo` records and additional complexity to keep the records up to date.
 *   Extra processing during course publishing due to model instance creation.

 This approach balances performance and maintainability, ensuring a better user experience in the mobile application while keeping data access efficient.